PTW-TUDa/eta-nexus/docs/connections/introduction.rst

 automatically by the connections and the username and password will be removed before creating a connection.

-.. autoclass:: eta_connect.nodes::Node
+.. autoclass:: eta_nexus.nodes::Node
     :noindex:

 The following classes are there to document the required parameters for each type of node.

-.. autoclass:: eta_connect.nodes::LocalNode
+.. autoclass:: eta_nexus.nodes::LocalNode
     :inherited-members:
     :exclude-members: get_eneffco_nodes_from_codes, from_dict, from_excel, protocol, as_dict, as_tuple, evolve
     :noindex: